shantoroy/shantoroy.github.io/_posts/2020-08-12-intro-to-data-science-matplotlib-module.md

 toc: true
 toc_label: "Table of Contents"
 toc_icon: "heart"
+excerpt: "This post explains the basic syntax of matplotlib module for data visualization."
 ---

 In this tutorial, we will see basic syntax of producing plots for data visualization using the `matplotlib` module. `matplotlib` and `seaborn` are widely used for basic data visualization. `seaborn` actually uses the underlying functionalities of the `matplotlib` module for more beautiful less code-oriented visualizations.